 Unless you’re paying a freelancer to write your content for you, blogging is a very low-cost way of advertising your business.
 If you’re posting blogs on your site, all you have to spend is the fee to keep the site running.
 A strong blog can also be an essential component of an effective SEO strategy.

 However, you shouldn’t limit yourself solely by blogging on your own site.
 You should also look for blogs and online publications in your niche that accept guest submissions.
 Their editors will often allow you to link back to your site in a guest post.

-This form of free advertising does require you to invest some time into the process of finding relevant blogs and writing content for them.
+This form of free SEO advertising does require you to invest some time into the process of finding relevant blogs and writing content for them.
 However, you typically don’t have to spend a penny to submit guest posts.

 3. Search for Mentions of Your Business

 If your business has been in existence for at least six months or so, there’s a chance other have already mentioned your brand, products, or services on their own sites.